 For first aid, you can turn it into a makeshift bandage or use it to secure splints.
 In pretty bad situations, you can even use duct tape to seal off punctured chest wounds to prevent a person’s lung from collapsing.

 If you need some cordage, twist that duct tape and turn it into sturdy lengths of rope.
 You can also use duct tape to mark your trail to prevent yourself from getting lost.
 When you need some warmth, use some duct tape as a fire starter.

 If you’ve mastered your paracord knots, you can make just about anything with it, too.
-Its impressive tensile strength makes it ideal for weaving hammocks, fishing nets, belts, tool grips or simply holding someone’s weight.
+Its impressive tensile strength makes it ideal for weaving hammocks, fishing nets, belts, tool grips, or simply holding someone’s weight.
 If you need to rig a pulley system or tie something securely, you can use your paracord to do the job.

 It’s also got some pretty badass first aid features: it can be used as a tourniquet or sling, and you can use the inner strands as emergency sutures.

-Safety pins also take very little space in your bag.
-In fact, you can simply pin them on your gear or on the outside of your bag until you’re ready to use them.
-Use safety pins to secure bandages, splints or torn clothing.
+Safety pins also take up little space in your bag.
+In fact, you can simply pin these bug out bag essentials on your gear or on the outside of your bag until you’re ready to use them.
+Use safety pins to secure bandages, splints, or torn clothing.

 Poncho or Tarp

 It only takes a bad rain shower or a day in the snow for you to contract a bad case of hypothermia, so never leave home without a tarp or poncho.
 In survival situations, these can lend instant shelter and are very useful in keeping things relatively dry and warm.

 “You have to pack everything but the kitchen sink,” said no smart prepper ever.